 [Free – $8 mo.]
 Tracking your mileage is a pain in the neck.
 Everlance is an app that automatically records all of your trips.
 All you have to do is “swipe” to mark each as business, personal or charity.
 Everlance Premium also helps you record your business revenue and expenses.
 I love the ability to take photos of my receipts and my accountant appreciates receiving detailed CSV files for completing my taxes.

 [Free – $199 mo.]
 Small companies probably don’t have the luxury of employing project managers but, with Bitrix24, you can easily manage and collaborate on projects with employees, vendors and clients.
 I primarily use Bitrix24 for project management and client communications but there are other cool features like a built in intranet, CRM and even some basic marketing automation functionality.
 There’s even a mobile app for staying on task while on the go.

 I’m always looking for ways to work smarter.
 If you have other tools that make working solo more efficient, I hope you’ll share.

 About the author

 Mark Cipolletti is the president of Pinch Hit Partners, a Richmond, VA-based marketing agency.
-Pinch Hit Partners provides small and mid-size companies with a virtual in house marketing team, led by a senior level marketing executive.
+Pinch Hit Partners provides small and mid-size companies with fractional CMOs and outsourced marketing teams.
 And unlike so-called full service creative agencies, our low/no overhead model is efficient and affordable while still providing access to the highest quality talent and technologies needed to grow your business.
-Contact Mark at firstname.lastname@example.org or on LinkedIn.
+Contact Mark at email@example.com or on LinkedIn.